EarthlingInteractive/PHPProjectInitializer/README.md

 ## EIT PHP Project Initializer

-This project contains templates and a script to initialize files for a new PHP project following the following conventions.
-To start a new project with it, run ```bin/create-project -i```
+This project contains templates and a script to initialize files for a new project following certain conventions.
-(you can run it from anywhere; it will find the templates relative to whatever path you give to ```create-project```).
+To start a new project with it, run ```bin/create-project -i``` (you can run it from anywhere; it will find the templates relative to whatever path you give to ```create-project```).
 It will prompt you for a project name